-Many students ask “How to write economics essay?”
-This Guide to Writing an Economics Essay is applicable to both the IB economics as well as the Singapore A Level economics examinations.
+Many students ask “How to write a good economics essay?”
+This Guide to Writing an Economics Essay is applicable to both the IB economics as well as the Singapore JC/A Level H2 economics examinations.

-This guide is also applicable to large-mark case study questions.
+This guide contains tips for writing economics essays and is also applicable to large-mark case study questions.
+Thus, it is actually also applicable to H1 Economics students.

 Step 1: DISSECT the Question